jasonluther/removable-fence/README.md

 The horizontal supports and gate frame are made from cedar 2x4s.

-The posts are cedar 4x4s, installed with "no-mix" post cement.
+The posts are cedar 4x4s, installed with "no mix" post cement.

 Everything is attached with 2" or 1-1/4" stainless steel screws.
+If you use pressure-treated wood instead, choose compatible screws.

 The key components are [fence brackets](https://amzn.to/2CJhUR0) that are attached to the post to hold each fence section.
+They are similar to joist hangers.
 The 2x4 horizontal boards just rest in the brackets instead of being screwed in like they would be in a standard fence.

 You can make the fence any size you need to suit your purpose.
-Ours has 1 date and 4 separate sections.
-The sections are about 44" tall and 50" wide, but they exact dimensions will be determined by where you have to place your fence posts.
+Ours has 1 gate and 4 separate sections.
+The sections are about 44" tall and 50" wide, but the exact dimensions will be determined by where you have to place your fence posts.

 ### Sources